 Spotlight on Penile Cancer

-Penile cancer falls within the rare cancer category with a reported incidence of 1 per 100,000 of the population.
-It’s an embarrassing cancer to talk about but one that 136 men suffer from every year.
-It can be a death sentence – the five-year survival rate is only about 50%.
+Penile cancer falls within the rare cancer category with a reported incidence of 1.2 per 100,000 of the population.
+It’s an embarrassing cancer to talk about but one that 183 people will be diagnosed with in 2022.
+It can be a death sentence – the five-year survival rate is about 74.5%.

 Treatments range from minor surgery, chemotherapy, radiation, circumcision and amputation (penectomy).
 All stages of this terrifying disease require many specialists – a patient may need oncologists, nurses, urologists, psychologists, sex therapists and plastic surgeons.
 And in addition to the obvious physical damage, there are a great many potential negative psychological effects – depression, sexual malfunction, loss of quality of life and difficulty with social interactions, self-image and mental well-being.